 BACK

-Women have made a significant impact in the animation industry, and it’s important to celebrate their work.
-Some of these women are pioneers who helped pave the way for other female artists, while others continue to inspire new generations with their incredible artistry.
-These women have blazed a trail for other female artists who continue to make their mark on the world of animation.
+Women & non-binary folks have made significant impact in the animation industry, and it’s important to celebrate their work.
+Some of these are pioneers who helped pave the way for future artists, while others continue to inspire new generations with their incredible artistry.
+These creatives have blazed a trail for their communities who continue to make their mark on the world of animation.

-One of the most influential women in animation is Martha Sigall.
-She began her career in the early days of animation and worked on some of the most iconic cartoons of all time.
+Martha Sigall began her career in the early days of animation and worked on some of the most iconic cartoons of all time.
 She was an animator, painter, and inker, and her work can be seen in films like Looney Tunes and Merrie Melodies.

 Ruthie Tompson & Mary Blair both worked with Walt Disney Studios.
 Tompson, one of the original women animators at Walt Disney Studios, worked on classics like “Snow White and the Seven Dwarfs” and “Pinocchio.”
 Blair was a celebrated artist who worked on some of Disney’s most iconic films, including “Cinderella” and “Peter Pan.”